mocs524/greybus-spec/source/bridged_phy.rst

 Greybus UART Modem Status Flags
 """""""""""""""""""""""""""""""

+<GYBS.P.0703.001>Table :num:`table-uart-modem-status-flags` defines
-Table :num:`table-uart-modem-status-flags` defines the values supplied as flag values for the Greybus UART set control line state request.
-Any combination of these values may be supplied in a single request.
+the values supplied as flag values for the Greybus UART set control line state request.
+Any combination of these values may be supplied in a single request. </GYBS.P.0703.001>

 .. figtable::
     :nofig: